CIT Aboriginal and Torres Strait Islander Advisory Committee

 The CIT Aboriginal and Torres Strait Islander Advisory Committee plays an important role in the governance of CIT and in the business planning for the delivery and support of Indigenous education at CIT.

 Made up of Aboriginal and Torres Strait Islander leaders in the ACT community, the committee provides advice and guidance on training needs from industry and the community for Aboriginal and Torres Strait Islander peoples.
-It also provides recommendations on how CIT Yurauna Centre and CIT can better respond to these needs.
+It also provides recommendations on how CIT Yurauna and CIT can better respond to these needs.

 Jude Barlow - Chair

 Aunty Agnes Shea OAM